W. Burlette Carter

 - [email protected]

-Professor Carter is a past chair of the Section on Law and Sports of the Association of American Law Schools (AALS) and has served on numerous committees of the Section on Litigation of American Bar Association.
+Professor Emerita Carter is a past Chair of the Section on Law and Sports of the Association of American Law Schools (AALS) and has served on numerous committees of the Section on Litigation of American Bar Association.
 She was born in Denmark, South Carolina.
+Although she transitioned to emerita status in 2018 and no longer teaches, she continues to be a productive scholar and continues to file amicus briefs.

 BA, Agnes Scott College; JD, Harvard University